DymonSimone/SPA-truss-works/README.md

 - To run the app, use command: "npm start"

 Please note all dependencies are included in the package.json, therefore no additional installions are needed to start this project.

+Made sure the machine is update to date with the lastet version of NodeJS (v16.15.1):
+1. sudo npm cache clean -f

+2. sudo npm install -g n

+3. sudo n stable